maiertech/coding-blog/content/notes/vscode/extensions.md

 When you install a user extension, it will be synced together with any extension settings.
 The extension plus its settings will be availalbe in every VS Code instance with settings sync turned on, including containers.

-All you need to do to activate your user extensions inside your container is to reload your VS Code instance after the container setup is complete.
+During Codespaces beta, I observed inconsistent behavior of how user extensions are handled inside a contianer.
+At one point user extensions were installed into the container but needed to be activated with a reload, while at a later point user extensions were not installed at all.

 If you have extensions that are specific to Codespaces only, you can define them in your `settings.json` under the `codespaces.defaultExtensions` key.
 Any